-But within the last 24-months, a few viral social media posts turned into a full-blown boycott as everyone turned their attention to the ingredients listing.
+But in 2015, a few viral social media posts turned into a full-blown boycott as everyone turned their attention to the ingredients listing.
 In particular, the internet was quick to point out the seemingly minuscule ratio of fermented paw paw (or papaya) to petroleum jelly, a controversial cosmetic ingredient that's a byproduct of the petroleum manufacturing process.
 There's been a lot of debate since, so we did some research and called in a professional to set the record straight.

 Keep scrolling for all the information.

 First, it's important to flesh out the ingredients in question found in the Lucas' Papaw Ointment.
 The brand website states the formula contains 39mg/g of fresh fermented papaya, plus pharmaceutical-grade petroleum jelly and wax as the base (along with a "minute" amount of naturally derived fragrance).
 The fermented papaya is meant to be the hero ingredient, as it is said to have antibacterial and anti-inflammatory healing properties.
 Also according to the brand website, the petroleum acts as a "carrier" so that the fermented fruit can be applied topically in a manner that is safe and effective.